hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ./gradlew connectedAndroidTest
 ```

-This command runs the full Android test suite, including the new light measurement scenario covered by
+This command runs the full Android test suite, including the light measurement scenario covered by
-`LightMeasurementInstrumentedTest`.
+`LightMeasurementInstrumentedTest` and the reminder scheduling checks in `ReminderInstrumentedTest`.

 ## Usage